Alltagsküche

 ❓ F.A.Q.

-Can I make this chili con carne ahead of time?
+Can I make chilli con carne with cornbread crust ahead?

-How do I keep the cornbread crust crispy when reheating leftovers?
+How do I keep the cornbread crust crisp when reheating?

 🏛️ History and Tradition